Brian12345-webdev/PasswordGenerator/README.md

 ## MOTIVATION

-AS A user I find a need for a password generator that will meet all strength criteria for a given password.
+AS AN employee with access to privileged data, I find a need for a password generator that will meet all strength criteria for a given password.

 ## REASON FOR PROJECT